IoT-Dude/iot-dude.github.io/_posts/2022-07-04-Numpy-intro.md

 NumPy is a Python library for creating and manipulating vectors and matrices.
 This  is not an exhaustive tutorial on NumPy, rather, just enough on how to use NumPy.

-This is not written in an editor but in a Jupyter Notebok https://jupyter.org/
+This is not written in an editor but in a [Jupyter Notebook](https://jupyter.org/)

 ## Import NumPy module